 Mandatory Alcohol Interlock Program

-From 1 February 2015, stricter penalties for NSW drivers convicted of serious and repeat drink driving offences will come into effect.
-Under the new laws these offenders will be restricted to driving vehicles with alcohol interlock devices for a period of time when they return to driving.
+Strict penalties apply to NSW drivers convicted of serious and repeat drink driving offences.
+These offenders are restricted to driving vehicles with alcohol interlock devices for a period of time when they return to driving.

-From 1 February 2015, courts will order offenders convicted of high range, repeat and other serious drink driving offences to complete:
+Since 1 February 2015, courts can order offenders convicted of high range, repeat and other serious drink driving offences to complete:

 - A minimum licence disqualification period, and